SimeonAT/DenoGraphQLAuthExample/README.md

 # Authentication Implementation for a Deno Oak GraphQL Server

-This repository contains my attempt at implementing basic authentication and authorization for a backend server powered by both [Deno](https://deno.land/), [Oak](https://oakserver.github.io/oak/), and [GraphQL](https://graphql.org/).
+This repository contains my attempt at implementing basic authentication and authorization for a backend server powered by [Deno](https://deno.land/), [Oak](https://oakserver.github.io/oak/), and [GraphQL](https://graphql.org/).

 ## Instructions